 - Navigate to Segmentation Options and toggle the Group Segmented Charts by dropdown menu to your desired setting.

 The following question types are not compatible with segments:

-The maximum allowed segments is 25.
+The maximum number of segments that can be created is 25.

 Can I combine two answer options into one segment?

 You can!
 This is why we created the Advanced Segment option.
 Using the logic builder you can build specific conditions within and across segments.

 Can I segment my survey data according to Email Campaign fields?

 Yes, using the Create Advanced Segment option, you can target Email Invite Data to create segments.
 Any information that you uploaded and mapped via an Email Campaign, will be available for segmentation here.